Internationalization

 examples

-, its description key must beOption:target
+, its description key must bearg:target

-or custom keys. - Custom Keys: Any other keys you define for custom translation messages (like greetings, error messages, etc.) do not require a prefix and can be named freely (e.g.,
+- Custom Keys: Any other keys you define for custom translation messages (like greetings, error messages, etc.) do not require a prefix and can be named freely (e.g.,

 informal_greeting